Abdulnaser123/E-learning-Web-Application/README.md

 ![image](https://user-images.githubusercontent.com/108693961/211425779-eed9bd50-2566-4a37-acb2-63587b39a971.png)

 ###### list of students who solved the quiz and show the result by the teacher.
-As shown, the student got a zero result because he neglected the study
+As shown, the student got a zero because he neglected the study 😠

 ![image](https://user-images.githubusercontent.com/108693961/211425844-37786c1b-f3a0-494d-8209-4bc5195a1727.png)